Skip to main content

 }

-'years'Auto-generates a year list (current year down, configurable via yearsCount).
+'years'Auto-generates a year list from the current year down.

-A date range picker with From and To date inputs.
-Filters rows where the column value falls within the specified range.
+A date range picker with "From" and "To" inputs.
+Shows only rows where the column value falls within the range:

 {